 The National and International Scholarships Program will be hosting an in-person information session on Thursday, March 30 from 3:30-4:30 in Lincoln Hall, room 1066.
 This session will be led by Christian Tanja, the Assistant Director of Admission for the Knight-Hennessy Scholars Program.

 Students are encouraged to submit drafts of their Knight-Hennessy applications well in advance of the priority deadline in order to receive feedback from us.
 Attach your scholarship application materials in an email, along with a few potential meeting times no earlier than 2 business days after your submission to receive feedback.
 We are willing to work with students through numerous revisions.

 The Knight-Hennessy Scholarship does not formally require a university endorsement process.
 An applicant may choose to independently submit application materials to Stanford and the Knight-Hennessy Scholarship.
 However, if you are interested in obtaining feedback on your Knight-Hennessy Scholarship application from a campus committee, then you need to submit materials by this deadline.
 University faculty and staff who are familiar with the award will review materials received by this date.
 If materials are submitted late, only the National and International Scholarships program will be able to provide feedback.

 - A signed Scholarship Waiver (either scanned or in hardcopy).

-- The two personal essays and two short answer questions requested by the Knight-Hennessy.
+- The personal essay and three short answer questions requested by the Knight-Hennessy.

 The Knight-Hennessy will review and rank top applicants from the general scholarships pool while individual departments at Stanford review top students based on academics.
-Those top students who are desired by both the scholarship and individual departments will be invited to a weekend interview event at Stanford January 19-21, 2018.
-The final selection for the scholarship program will be made in mid-February.
+Those top students who are desired by both the scholarship and individual departments will be invited to a weekend immersion event March 1-2, 2024.
+The final selection for the scholarship program will be made in mid-March.